-- Analysis of debates about migration within politics and in the mass media in selected European countries
+- Analyzing political and mass media debates on belonging and identity in selected European countries

 - Provision of country-specific expertise